 The academic and extracurricular program at Vermont Commons School prepares students for the rigors of college level study.
-Each year since we opened 20 years ago, 100% of our graduates have been offered admission to and matriculate at a variety of institutions across the country.
+Each year since we opened 20 years ago, 100% of our graduates have been offered admission to and have matriculated at a variety of institutions across the country.
 Our mission at Vermont Commons School is to focus on the process of finding institutions that are ideal matches for each of our seniors based on their academic performance and scholastic capabilities, their extracurricular involvement, and their personal strengths.
-Our students are well-rounded individuals, and each has pursued a challenging academic program, which has been enhanced with an exposure to a wide range of artistic and cultural venues, environmental issues, and leadership opportunities.
+Our students are well-rounded individuals, and each has pursued a challenging academic program which has been enhanced with an exposure to a wide range of artistic and cultural venues, environmental issues, and leadership opportunities.
 Take a look at the colleges that have offered admissions to Vermont Commons graduates by clicking here!

 The school is fully committed to assisting each and every student in finding the best college match possible.
 Students are encouraged to make regular use of their Naviance accounts for updates, statistics, and features that are geared specifically to their own personal needs and interests.

 Our students excel in standardized testing, greatly improving their acceptance percentage when applying to college.
 Each year, our students in the Senior Class–as recorded by the College Board who administers the SAT–rank significantly higher than the Vermont state and National average on every section of the SATs:

 Critical Reading: 684 (VT Average: 516)